-- 29. Environment Hubs Aotearoa (EHA) is a nationwide network of organisations working with communities to protect, nurture and improve environmental outcomes.
+- projects, in 2020 the Ministry began funding their operations to significantly expand and enhance the impact of their work programme. - 29.
+Environment Hubs Aotearoa (EHA) is a nationwide network of organisations working with communities to protect, nurture and improve environmental outcomes.
 The financing provided to EHA is redistributed to 22 Environment Centres to support operating costs and leverage a considerable volunteer effort.
 The Ministry helped establish EHA in 2015 to improve the impacts and investments the Ministry was making to environment centres.
-Throughout 2018-2020 the Ministry built up the capability and capacity of the organisation, and in 2020 the Ministry transferred the administration of the environment centre funding programme to EHA to operate. - 30. s 9(2)(f)(iv) - 31.
-As these are Budget sensitive decisions, EHA and Para Kore will be notified of the decision to terminate their contracts at the time of Budget announcements.
+Throughout 2018-2020 the Ministry built up the capability and capacity of the organisation, and in 2020 the Ministry transferred the administration of the environment centre funding programme to EHA to operate.

+30. 9(2)(f)(iv)

+31. As these are Budget sensitive decisions, EHA and Para Kore will be notified of the decision to terminate their contracts at the time of Budget announcements.
 Given contractual obligations for notice periods (a minimum of three months for Para Kore) and the need to provide transition support to these organisations given the impacts on their operations, the Ministry is currently targeting a closure date in November 2024.
 You may wish to consider using the amended Waste Disposal Levy if you wanted to further mitigate the anticipated impact of these closures too.